Brian-Pho/Textbook-Notes/content/posts/textbooks/principles-of-neural-design/index.md

 - It was proved by Shannon that entropy equate across formats and thus can be used as a common currency for comparison.
 - E.g. An analogy is like converting currencies into US dollars to compare them since US dollars is a standard business currency.
 - Information entropy sets the upper boundary for a system’s information capacity but this is a theoretical boundary since real signals have noise (useless information) and redundancy (repeated information).
-- Noise: random fluctuations that don’t correlate with changes in signal state.
+- *Noise*: random fluctuations that don’t correlate with changes in signal state.
-- Redundancy: signal state that represents something already known.
+- *Redundancy*: signal state that represents something already known.
 - Noise destroys information by introducing uncertainty.
 - E.g. At a party, it becomes more difficult to hear someone if there’s loud music playing.
 The music isn’t correlated with the person talking to you and the louder it is, the harder it is to hear the other person.
 - Information increases as the logarithm of the ratio between signal and noise, $$log_2(S/N)$$.
 This is important because it’s a ratio (division), not say a difference (subtraction), and this means changes in one results in large changes.